learn-co-curriculum/ruby-methods-readme/README.md

 1. Understand how methods can define new routines and procedures for our code.
 2. Define a method with the `def` keyword, supply the method's body, and close the method definition with the `end` keyword.
-3. Evoke a method by calling it by name.
+3. Invoke a method by calling it by name.

 ## Video